Ladies' Night

 "This is Pat," said Kate, "Pat, this is Emma, and that's Pete"

 Like air pushed from an empty tube, Emma and Pat both made a breathless sound.
 Pete didn't manage even that.
-"So, what's your poison?
-What are you drinking, Pat?" asked Kate.

 "Just a coke for me.
 Thanks."